EhtishamSK/LD-decay-plot/README.md

-This script analyzes linkage disequilibrium (LD) decay using genotyping data from 128 individuals.
+This script analyzes linkage disequilibrium (LD) decay using genotyping data.
 It processes LD estimates, fits a nonlinear regression model, and calculates the recombination parameter (rho, 4Nr).
 The script then generates an LD decay plot, adjusting for chromosomal distances and identifying the half-decay distance, a key metric for understanding genetic linkage patterns.

 Key Features:
 Reads and processes TASSEL LD output.